Cloud-PG/interLink/README.md

 ```
 make all
 ```
-Output files be created within the bin folder.
+Output files will be created within the bin folder.

 Remember to correctly set-up Environment Variables (or the InterLinkConfig.yaml file.
 ENVS have priority over config file) according to the service you want to use!